Doctoral training and HDR

 Habilitation to supervise research (HDR)

-The habilitation procedure at the University of Montpellier is organized in two campaigns according to the following schedule:
+The habilitation to direct research at the University of Montpellier is organized in two campaigns according to the following schedule:

-The bi-appointed staff and hospital practitioners belonging to the UFR Medicine, Pharmacy and Odontology can apply for this campaign.
+Please note: bi-applicants and hospital practitioners from the Medicine, Pharmacy and Odontology departments can only apply during the spring campaign.

-• The DRED transmits the application files of single-member doctoral school staff and dual-member staff to the advisory bodies of the UFRs for preliminary examination of the applications and proposal of rapporteurs at the beginning of May 2023.
+• The DRED forwards the application files to the doctoral schools for preliminary examination and proposal of rapporteurs on December 8, 2023.

-• Feedback on applications to DRED during June 2023.
+• Feedback from doctoral schools on applications to DRED mid-January 2024.

-• Examination of the applications and proposal of the rapporteurs to the President by the Commission of the Research sitting in a formation restricted to HDR holders in June 2023.
+• Examination of applications and proposal of rapporteurs to the President by the Research Commission sitting in a formation restricted to HDR holders on January 22, 2024.

 • The "jury proposal" must be submitted to the Direction de la Research et des Études doctorales no later than 3 weeks before the defense.